top of page

 • Jan 24

-Finding health insurance that actually works when you live outside the usual systems is one of those problems most people don’t realize exists until they’re planning to leave suburbs.
+Finding a health insurance plan that actually works when you live outside the usual systems is one of those problems most people don’t realize exists until they’re planning to leave the suburbs.
+Sorting through travel insurance, crew medical policies and global medical plans can get tricky, but is an important part of preparing for your sailing adventure.

-To give you a better understanding of who Genki are and what led me to choose them, let's explore who Genki is for, what they offer, and when it's suitable for liveaboard cruisers.
+To give you a better understanding of Genki and what led me to choose them, let's explore what Genki is for, the health insurance plans they offer, and how it's suitable for sailors and full-time liveaboard cruisers.

 CONTENTS: